tilek/random/principles/general/communication/guide_for_emotional_communication.md

    If to stay polite it's important to say something before your leave the situation use such words as:<br>
    - "I am sorry but I got angry.
 I think it's important for me to take a break.".<br>
    - "I am sorry but I am not feeling well right now.
 I think it's important for me to take a break.".<br>
+   Never say things that can sound like a blame.<br>
+   Example: "You seem angry."<br>

 3. Give yourself enough time to calm down.<br>